datastaxdevs/workshop-streaming-game/README.md

 1. click on `Connect` tab;
 2. click on `Connect using a driver` (any language will do);
 3. click on the `Download Bundle` drop-down on the right;
 4. finally click on `Secure Connect Bundle (<region>)` to start the download.
-The bundle file should have a name such as `secure-connect-workshops.zip` and be around 12KB in size.
+The bundle file should have a name such as `secure-connect-workshops.zip` and be around 12KB in size. _Note: make sure you "Save" the zipfile whole, without unzipping/opening it (as some browser might suggest you to do._

 <details><summary>Show me how to get the Astra DB bundle</summary>
     <img src="https://github.com/datastaxdevs/workshop-streaming-game/raw/main/images/astra_bundle.png?raw=true" />